Help! My Child is Struggling with Reading

 • Don’t know special endings

 Kinesthetic learners need to discover the patterns that make sense of our very confusing language.
 Teaching them phonics rules which they have to apply to figuring out new words just doesn’t work.
-They can’t rely on memorizing for learning the structuring of words because they don’t learn and remember this way.
+They can’t rely on memorizing to learn the structuring of words because they don’t learn and remember this way.

 Some children are struggling readers because they are hung up on the inconsistencies in our language.
 They can’t find order and so they shut down.
 Children as old as middle school who fail spelling tests consistently also struggle with reading because they just don’t “get” how our words are put together.